glyg/pelican_damcb/content/paper_out.md

 slug: paper_out
 date:
 tags: drosophila, modelling
-summary: Our work on the role of apoptosis in morphogenesis is out today
+summary: Our work on the role of apoptosis in morphogenesis is out today!

 We did it!
 After nearly three years of work (the initial commit to the